14 cheap places to visit in Italy

 Paestum

-A city influenced by Ancient Greek and Roman ancestry, Paestum provides a fascinating insight into the past.
+Shaped by Ancient Greek and Roman ancestry, Paestum offers a fascinating window into the ancient world.

-Palermo is also friendly on your finances, which is good news if traveling with kids in Sicily or on a tight budget.
+It's also genuinely easy on the budget, which is good news whether you're traveling with kids in Sicily or keeping a close eye on costs.

 A historic building with sculptures —